oresat/system-controller/docs/PartsSelection.md

 Vendor: Digi-Key
 Vendor Part No.: 296-42152-1-ND [Datasheet](http://www.ti.com/lit/ds/symlink/tps25944a.pdf)
 Reasons: This IC offered the most complete solution compared to the competition.
-The competitors versions often required external circuitry or had limited features.
-The TPS25944LRVCR gives us all the features we need without being overly complex.
+The competitors versions often required external circuitry or had limited features when compared with the TPS25944LRVCR.
 Rad-hard Analogue: N/A

 #### U15 Silicon Labs TS4100ITQ1633